JTGonzo/Multi-Threaded_Partitioned_FSI/README.md

 For detailed configuartion, installation and operation instructions, in particular for the redbKIT based solvers, please follow the steps contained in the brief [INSTALL.md](INSTALL.md) file provided.

 ## Strongly Coupled Partitioned FSI Solver

-<ins>***2D Rigid-Body FSI solver***</ins><br>
-This partitioned FSI scheme was developed at the [University of British Columbia](https://cml.mech.ubc.ca/) by the graduate students of my superviosor [Dr. Rajeev Jaiman](https://scholar.google.com/citations?user=iofAU68AAAAJ&hl=en&oi=ao).
-It uses stabilized streamline-upwind Petrov-Galerkin (SUPG) P<sub>m</sub>/P<sub>m-1</sub>/P<sub>m</sub> iso-parametric finite elements to satisfy the inf–sup condition of the fluid domain equations.
-The solid domain is simply modelled as an elastically mounted rigid cylinder that is free to translate along its two directional degrees of freedom.
-Temporal discretization is achieved via the generalized-&alpha; method for each set of domain equations.

-Further reading on this approach can be found in
->[**[RKJ17] L. Zhong, W. Yao, K. Yag, R. Jaiman, B. C. Khoo,.
-On the vortex-induced oscillations of a freely vibrating cylinder in the vicinity of a stationary plane wall **, Journal of Fluids and Structures, 2016.](https://doi.org/10.1016/j.jfluidstructs.2016.07.001)

 <ins>***2D & 3D redbKIT-based solvers***</ins><br>
 This repository contains 2D and 3D high-fidelity computational fluid-structure interaction solvers built (mainly) in MATLAB.
 They are primarily focused on solving two-field problems in a partitioned fashion, where the incompressible Navier-Stokes equations - written in the Arbitrary Lagrangian Eulerian (ALE) form - are coupled with the nonlinear elastodynamics structural equations.
 For 2D FSI problems the user has the option to choose either a linear elastic constitutive material model for the structural mechanics solver (**2D_Part_FSI_LE**) or a nonlinear St. Venant Kirchhoff material model (**2D_Part_FSI_SVK**).
 For 3D FSI problems, the user can additionally choose a nearly-incompressible NeoHookean constitutive material model for the structural mechanics solver (**3D_Part_FSI_NH**).